-The Company has recorded certain non-income tax reserves as of March 31, 2007, to address potential exposures related to its sales and use and franchise tax positions.
+The Company has recorded certain non-income tax reserves as of June 30, 2007, to address potential exposures related to its sales and use and franchise tax positions.
 These potential tax liabilities result from the varying application of statutes, rules, regulations and interpretations by different jurisdictions.
 The Company's estimate of the value of its tax reserves contains assumptions and estimates based on past experiences and judgments about the interpretation of statutes, rules and regulations by taxing jurisdictions.
-It is possible that the ultimate tax liability or benefit resulting from these matters may be greater or less than the amount that the Company estimated.
+It is possible that the ultimate tax liability or benefit resulting from these matters may be greater or less than the amount that the Company estimated and for which it established reserves.